-No. 7 8 9 10 11 Country Korea Vietnam Vietnam China China Type of industry Service, Internet Food Manufacturing, Communication Manufacturing, IT Size of business LARGE SMB SMB LARGE LARGE Q1 Major countries and regions with which your company is engaged in overseas trade and investment Japan / Asia Pacific Region America, EU, Canada, Japan (From 1984, but the business relation was interupted recently) Import-The Netherlands, America, Japan Export-Japan, Hong Kong, Malaysia all over the world, including England, France, Sweden in Europe, U.S., India and even Africa all over the world, including U.S., Germany, England, Japan, Korea, Taiwan, Hong Kong and some emerging markets like Russia and India Q2 Type of overseas trade and investment a) Investment in overseas companies and establishment of joint ventures b) Overseas production and sales by overseas subsidiaries c) Procurement from overseas companies d) Outsourcing to overseas companies e) Other a c (Importing chemicals from EU, Importing technological machines e (Exporting its products to America, EU, Canada, Japan) c, d b b Q3 Name of the department which is engaged in confirmation and management/supervision of information security measures involving overseas trade clients and overseas investment destinations Establishment, Technical Risk Assessment, User Awareness Training, Security Solutions Operation) There is no specilized department as above.
+No. 7 8 9 10 11 Country Korea Vietnam Vietnam China China Type of industry Service, Internet Food Manufacturing, Communication Size of business LARGE SMB SMB LARGE LARGE Q1 Major countries and regions with which your company is engaged in overseas trade and investment Japan / Asia Pacific Region America, EU, Canada, Japan (From 1984, but the business relation was interupted recently) all over the world, including all over the world, including U.S., Germany, England, Japan, Korea, Taiwan, Hong Kong and some emerging markets like Russia and India Q2 Type of overseas trade and investment a) Investment in overseas companies and establishment of joint ventures b) Overseas production and sales by overseas subsidiaries c) Procurement from overseas companies d) Outsourcing to overseas companies e) Other a c (Importing chemicals from EU, Importing technological machines e (Exporting its products to America, EU, Canada, Japan) c, d b b Q3 Name of the department which is engaged in confirmation and management/supervision of information security measures involving overseas trade clients and overseas investment destinations Global Information Security (Information Security Policy Establishment, Technical Risk Assessment, User Awareness Training, Security Solutions Operation) There is no specilized department as above.
 But Sales department and Market department and an IT employee work together.
-The interviewee said "the information security management is bad in this company and it doesn't know any company that can help them to to improve the situation".
-The Department of Accounting and General Affairs and Practical research department work together.
-Committee of Information Security Management which is in charge of information security in regard to the operation of the company IT operation & Maintenance department is in charge of the information security, standard and purchase of products of the entire company Q4 Is risk analysis performed in making decisions on overseas trade and investment Yes Yes Yes Yes Know nothing about it and does not participate in that activity If yes, kind of risks concerned about: a) Client companies' capabilities to continue business (financial collapse and acquisition) b) Quality of products and services of client companies c) Country risks (disaster, war, etc.) d) Information security risks (Information leakage, system failure, etc.) e) Leakage of business know-how f) Law violation risks g) Risks related to personnel management and work conditions of client companies' staff h) Other b→a→f→d→g→e→c→h (Human Resource) b, c, d, e, f, g a, b, d, e, g b, d, e NA
+The interviewee said 'the information security management is bad in this company and it doesn't know any company that can help them to to improve the situation". and General Affairs and Committee of Information Security Management which is in charge of information security in regard to the operation of the company IT operation & Maintenance department is in charge of the information security, standard and purchase of products of the entire company Q4 Is risk analysis performed in making decisions on overseas trade and investment Yes Yes Yes Yes Know nothing about it and does not participate in that activity If yes, kind of risks concerned about: a) Client companies' capabilities to continue business (financial collapse and acquisition) b) Quality of products and services of client companies c) Country risks (disaster, war, etc.) d) Information security risks (Information leakage, system failure, etc.) e) Leakage of business know-how f) Law violation risks g) Risks related to personnel management and work conditions of client companies' staff h) Other b→a→f→d→g→e→c→h (Human Resource) b, c, d, e, f, g a, b, d, e, g b, d, e NA